MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/behavior-format-date-time-field.md

 search.audienceType:
   - maker
 ---
-# Behavior and format of the Date and Time column
+# Behavior and format of the Date and time column

 In Microsoft Dataverse, you can specify how date and time values are shown to users and how they are adjusted for time zones.